-The Analytica Optimizer adds to Analytica powerful functions to find optimal decisions and to solve equations.
-An optimal decision strategy may maximize value, minimize costs, or any quantified objective.
-The optimization may be subject to a set of constraints.
-Analytica Optimizer offers linear programming (LP), quadratic programming (QP), and non-linear programming (NLP).
+The Analytica Optimizer enhances Analytica with powerful functions to find optimal decisions and to solve equations.
+An optimal decision strategy can maximize value or minimize costs of any quantified objective.
+The optimization might be subject to a set of constraints.
+Analytica Optimizer offers linear programming (LP), quadratic programming (QP), and nonlinear programming (NLP).
 LP requires linear objective functions and linear constraints.
 QP requires quadratic objective functions and linear or convex quadratic constraints.
 NLP handles general nonlinear objective and constraint functions.
-All three methods handle decision variables that are continuous, discrete (integer, boolean, grouped), or mixed.
+All three methods handle decision variables that are continuous, discrete (integer, Boolean, grouped), or mixed.

-The Analytica Optimizer uses the Premium Solver Platform licensed from Frontline Systems, Inc. Frontline is the world leader in spreadsheet optimization: It developed the optimizer/solvers in Microsoft Excel and other spreadsheets.
+The Analytica Optimizer uses the Premium Solver Platform licensed from Frontline Systems, Inc. Frontline developed the Optimizer/solvers in Microsoft Excel and other spreadsheets, and is the world leader in spreadsheet optimization.
 Their Premium Solver is the leading add-on software for spreadsheet optimization, and incorporates state-of-the-art technologies.
-The LP and QP methods handle up to 8000 variables and 8000 constraints in addition to variable bounds (up to 2000 variables may be integer, and the limit is 2000 variables when quadratic constraints are present).
+The LP and QP methods handle up to 8000 variables and 8000 constraints in addition to variable bounds (up to 2000 variables can be integers, and the limit is 2000 variables when quadratic constraints are present).
 The NLP methods offer hybrid methods using classical gradient-search and evolutionary (genetic) algorithms for smooth and discontinuous objective functions, with up to 500 decision variables and 250 constraints.

-The Analytica Optimizer performs optimization under uncertainty to maximize expected values, minimize loss percentiles, and other statistical functions of objectives and constraints.
-The LP and QP methods fully support Analytica's Intelligent Arrays: Thus, you can easily create arrays of optimizations conditioned on samples from uncertain variables, for parametric analysis of effects of key assumptions, and for each time period in a dynamic model.
-The non-linear programming (NLP) functions do not fully support Intelligent Arrays.
-But, you can optimize nonlinear objectives that aggregate over dimensions - e.g. expected net present value to aggregate over uncertainty and time, and you can manually configure an optimization problem to abstract over explicitly named dimensions.
+The Analytica Optimizer performs optimization under uncertainty to maximize expected values and minimize loss percentiles, as well as other statistical functions of objectives and constraints.
+The LP and QP methods fully support Analytica's Intelligent Arrays.
+Thus, you can easily create arrays of optimizations conditioned on samples from uncertain variables, for parametric analysis of effects of key assumptions, and for each time period in a dynamic model.
+The NLP functions do not fully support Intelligent Arrays.
+But, you can optimize nonlinear objectives that aggregate over dimensions, e.g., expected net present value to aggregate over uncertainty and time, and you can manually configure an optimization problem to abstract over explicitly named dimensions.

-The Analytica Optimizer is an Analytica edition that includes all the functionality of the Analytica Enterprise edition.
-After developing optimizer-based models with Enterprise, you can deliver them to end users on the desktop using Analytica Power Player with Optimizer, or via a Web-browser on a server computer using the Analytica Decision Engine (ADE) with an Optimizer license.
+The Analytica Optimizer is an edition of Analytica that includes all the functionality of the Analytica Enterprise edition.
+After developing Optimizer-based models with Enterprise, you can deliver them to end users on the desktop using Analytica Power Player with Optimizer, or via a web browser on a server using the Analytica Decision Engine (ADE) with an Optimizer license.